 Let’s talk about exactly what career change I was trying to make happen.

 It was around 2015 where I had my tipping point or for the lack of better terminology – my fuck it moment.
 I was 28 yrs old and for some time I had not been enjoying my current career path, I was continually questioning why I was doing what I was doing and if it made me happy anymore.
 The answers to those questions became apparent to me pretty quickly and I knew that it was time to look at what’s next.

 Now that I’d been honest with myself and knew what I was doing wasn’t for me anymore, I set out to understand just what was it that motivated me, what did the new role look like and what would I need to do to get it.

 But what if I can’t?

 We can all be crippled by our feelings toward taking big risks and it mostly comes from fear, more precisely the fear of failing.
 Yet what if it all worked out?
-What if it became more successful than you could imagine?
+What if it became more successful than you imagined?

 When I first started my journey to make a career change, I was plagued by many of these thoughts and feelings, but I also had a blind belief that I could attain what I wanted.
 Now I’m not here to tell you that making a career shift is easy, because it’s just not.
 I’ve always held the view that anything worth having requires hard work, planning and patience – we’ll talk more about this as we go on.

-Just know that yes moving careers is a risk, yet so are a lot of things in life and we have to take risks if we want to do big things.
+Just know that moving careers can be a risk, yet so are a lot of things in life and we have to take risks if we want to do big things.